mauricemat/UX-UI-Design-Module/planning/home-page-design.md

 <!-- introduce your interviewee -->

 Maurice Mateke is from Cameroon.
 He loves cooking and concern himself with environmental protection.
 His specialty is corporate communication and public affairs.
-He worked as consultant in public affair before and now he wants to start a career as a developer.In the future he wants to set up a company to build online tools in communication and marketing areas.
+He worked as consultant in public affair before and now he wants to start a career as a developer.
+In the future he wants to set up a company to build online tools in communication and marketing areas.

 ## Steps